 Guests may obtain identification wristbands for their children, indicating their seat location in the event they become separated.
 Please visit any Guest Services location to speak to a Nationals Guest Experience Representative to obtain a wristband.

 Children 2 years of age and under are not required to have a ticket to enter Nationals Park.
 If attending without a ticket, they must sit on the lap of an accompanying adult.
 Strollers must adhere to Nationals Park policies.
 See STROLLERS.

 The Nationals are committed to enhancing the quality of life for citizens in the Washington, D.C. region.
-Our primary focus is on initiatives that honor military families, encourage youth participation in baseball and softball, and support the education of our community.
-During each game, the team hosts charitable organizations at the Community Clubhouse located by the Red Porch in an effort to raise awareness about their various initiatives, projects and programs.
+Our primary focus is on initiatives that honor military families, encourage youth participation in baseball and softball, and support K-12 education.
 For more information about Community Relations efforts, please visit nationals.com/community.

 The Conference Center, which includes five individual meeting rooms, flanks the South Capitol Street side of Nationals Park.
 The Kennedy Room holds approximately 260 people, while the Eisenhower, Roosevelt, Taft and Reagan Rooms all hold between 25 and 60 people.
-For gameday information, call 202.675.NATS(6287), or email firstname.lastname@example.org.
-Send all non-gameday requests to email@example.com, or call 202.640.RENT(7368).
+For gameday information, visit nationals.com/groups, call 202.675.NATS(6287), or email email@example.com.
+For information on hosting a private event in the Conference Center on a non-gameday, please visit nationals.com/events.

 Coolers and Hard-Sided Containers